-- Greenways should be recognized in County policies as a tool to build communities, promote health benefits, provide outdoor education opportunities, encourage a sense of safety and awareness of the surrounding neighborhoods and properties, provide transportation connectivity, and a safe place for our future generations to walk, bike, and explore our natural environment. - The County should determine a policy to incorporate the use of existing and future utility easements for public use greenways. - The County should adopt a similar policy as the Mountain to Sea Trail to explore alternative options to work around uninterested property owners such as the use of NCDOT roads, bike lanes, sidewalks, etc. - The County should request that NCDOT reconsider its policy on bike/ped projects related to required local match requirements.
-Many local governments cannot provide the required funding match. - The County should consider adopting a Greenway Overlay District in the Land Development Code that would primarily apply to the identified Priority Greenways. - The County should strive to connect greenways to existing public transportation facilities. - The Transportation Advisory Committee (TAC) should support the greenway network by seeking the advancement of projects and funding in the State Transportation Improvement Program (STIP) when local matching funds are available. - Economic development opportunities should be supported and encouraged along identified greenway corridors. - The County should work with non-profits, the Partnership for Health, and the Council on Aging to educate the public and property owners about the benefits of greenways as a health and wellness goal.
+- Greenways should be recognized in County policies as a tool to build communities, promote health benefits, provide outdoor education opportunities, encourage a sense of safety and awareness of the surrounding neighborhoods and properties, provide transportation connectivity, and provide a safe place for our future generations to walk, bike, and explore our natural environment. - The County should determine a policy to incorporate the use of existing and future utility easements for public use greenways. - The County should adopt a similar policy as the Mountain to Sea Trail to explore alternative options to work around uninterested property owners such as the use of NCDOT roads, bike lanes, sidewalks, etc. - The County should request that NCDOT reconsider its policy on bike/ped projects related to required local match requirements.
+Many local governments cannot provide the required funding match. - The County should consider adopting a Greenway Overlay District in the Land Development Code that would primarily apply to the identified Priority Greenways. - The County should strive to connect greenways to existing public transportation facilities. - The Transportation Advisory Committee (TAC) should support the greenway network by seeking the advancement of projects and funding in the State Transportation Improvement Program (STIP) when local matching funds are available. - Economic development opportunities should be supported and encouraged along identified greenway corridors. - The County should work with non-profits, the Partnership for Health, the Council on Aging, and other partners to educate the public and property owners about the benefits of greenways as a health and wellness goal. - The County should work with the NC Office of Outdoor Recreation Industry to further develop outdoor recreation in Henderson County and the region with a focus on the Greenway Network. - When appropriate, the County should work with the Henderson County Board of Public Education and local school representatives to connect schools with greenway opportunities.